numtide/treefmt-nix/README.md

 In order to add a new formatter do the following things:

-1. Create a new entry in the ./programs/ folder.
+1. Create a new entry in the `./programs/` folder.
-3. Run `./examples.sh` to update the ./examples folder.
+2. Run `./examples.sh` to update the `./examples` folder.
-4. To test the program:
+3. To test the program:
-    1. Extend the project's `./treefmt.nix` file (temporarily)
+    1. Extend the project's `./treefmt.nix` file (temporarily) to enable the new formatter and configure it in whatever manner is appropriate.
-    2. Add a bunch of sources in this repo
+    2. Add a bunch of pertinent sources in this repo -- for instance, if the new formatter is meant to format `*.foo` files, add a number of `*.foo` files, some well-formatted (and therefore expected to be exempt from modification by `treefmt`) and some badly-formatted.
-    3. Run `nix fmt`
+    3. Run `nix fmt`.
+Confirm that well-formatted files are unchanged and that badly-formatted files are flagged as such.
+Re-run `nix fmt` and confirm that no additional changes were made.
     4. Once this is good, revert those changes.
-5. Submit the PR!
+4. Submit the PR!

 ## Commercial support